Journey to Justice

 What We’re Learning

 We believe that learning with and in service of our grantees is essential to driving impact.
-We work closely with programs, grantees, and peer funders to streamline grant processes, build capacity, measure impact, and understand the trends, stories, and lessons behind the data.
 Here are a few things we’re learning:

 Three people stand speaking to one another.
 The person in the middle is speaking and has brown skin and short natural hair wearing blue glasses.